-Allotments ar nd Cemeteries
+Allotments and Cemeteries

 Lead Fareham Borough Council

 Organisation

 Main Sources Engagement with Fareham Borough Council Property Services

 of Information

-Allotments There are 14 allotment sites across the Borough, 10 owned by the council and 4 private.
+of Information Existing Provision - current situation Allotments There are 14 allotment sites across the Borough, 10 owned by the council and 4 private.
 All sites are run by allotment associations on an annually renewable basis.
-The demand for allotment space is very trendand seasonal based.
+The demand for allotment space is very trend-and seasonal based.
 There is currently a sufficiency of space to meet demand across the borough.
-Fareham Allotments and Garden Association The Gillies - 132 plots Salterns Lane - 31 plots Stroud Green Lane - 48 plots Wickham Road - 170 plots Portchester Allotment Holders and Affiliated Gardeners Association Red Barn - 61 plots Roman Grove - 106 plots Western Wards Allotment Association Sarisbury Green Hunts Pond Road - 252 plots Lodge Road - 28 plots Posbrook Lane - 40 plots Warsash Road - 92 plots Village Allotments Society Titchfield (VAST) Mill Street (next to community centre) - 35 plots West Street (next to no 89) - 15 plots Titchfield Allotment Association Segensworth Road (near Junction with Mill Lane) Cemeteries The Borough council maintains eight cemeteries and one crematorium in the Borough: Crofton Cemetery, Stubbington Fareham Cemetery, Fareham Posbrook Lane Cemetery, Titchfield St Peters Cemetery, Titchfield St Peters Cemetery, Titchfield St Pauls Cemetery, Sarisbury Holly Hill Cemetery, Sarisbury Holly Hill Cemetery, Sarisbury Portchester Crematorium
+Fareham Allotments and Garden Association.
+The Gillies - 132 plots Salterns Lane - 31 plots Stroud Green Lane - 48 plots Wickham Road - 170 plots Portchester Allotment Holders and Affiliated Gardeners Association.
+Red Barn - 61 plots Roman Grove - 106 plots Western Wards Allotment Association Sarisbury Green Hunts Pond Road - 252 plots Lodge Road - 28 plots Wards Allotment Society Titchfield (VAST) Mill Street (next to community centre) - 35 plots West Street (next to no 89) - 15 plots Titchfield Allotment Association Segensworth Road (near Junction with Mill Lane) Cemeteries The Borough council maintains eight cemeteries and one crematorium in the Borough: • Crofton Cemetery, Stubbington • Fareham Cemetery, Titchfield • St Postos Cametery, Just Streater • St Postos Cametery, Sarisbury • Holty Hill Cemetery, Sarisbury

 Planned Provision Future allotment provision has been identified at Welborne and Stubbington.
 An extension to Holly Hill Cemetery was completed in 2019 to provide additional burial plots for the western wards, were there was an identified shortage.
 The design provided an additional 377 burial plots which are considered sufficient to last for approximately 30 years at the current rate of demand for burials.
 Sources of Funding Provision will be secured through land transfer as well as use of Community Infrastructure Levy receipts.
-Additional Information of note Changing trends for requirements of site mean that historically the overall number of allotment sites has been sufficient, and it is the size and number of plots that vary.
-Role of Planning Policy Paragraph 92 of the NPPF states that, 'To provide the social, recreational and cultural facilities and services the community needs, planning policies and decisions should: a) plan positively for the provision and use of shared space, community facilities (such as local shops, meeting places, sports venues, cultural buildings, public houses and places of worship) and other local services to enhance the sustainability of communities and residential environments.'
+Additional Changing trends for requirements of site mean that historically the overall Information of number of allotment sites has been sufficient, and it is the size and number of plots that vary. note Role of Paragraph 92 of the NPPF states that, 'To provide the social, recreational Planning Policy and cultural facilities and services the community needs, planning policies and decisions should: a) plan positively for the provision and use of shared space, community facilities (such as local shops, meeting places, sports venues, cultural buildings, public houses and places of worship) and other local services to enhance the sustainability of communities and residential environments.'
 Conclusion There is currently sufficient supply to meet demand across the borough.